piotr-yuxuan/chinese-huawen/README.md

-> Update temporarily halted for my final internship report then away-from-my-computer summer break :/ I'll keep to read articles anyway ;-)
+> About update pace: I've got my final internship report to write then I'll have an away-from-my-computer summer break :/ I'll keep to read articles anyway ;-)

 # 華文